jkt-code/Data-Extraction/README.md

-Data extraction of books and its metadata from https://www.thriftbooks.com/ using Selenium
+Data extraction of webpages using different Python techniques